[Updated: March 23, 2017. Originally Posted: October 2011.]

 - Shortened Hours: Some attractions might still be on their winter hours.
 Most switch over to summer hours in late April.

 Conclusion: I think the shoulder season is about the perfect time to travel in Europe.
 I think mid-April through mid-June is hard to beat.
 All the flowers are in bloom and the weather is nice.
-Mid-September is also really nice because it is less rainy.
+Mid-September through Mid-October are also very nice because it is less rainy.